Rude Mechs, NRDC, and Chicago Community Climate Partnership discuss Art & Activism

 Loyola University’s Institute of Environmental Sustainability

 6349 N. Kenmore Avenue

-Tickets for Rude Mechs Not Every Mountain available HERE
+Purchase tickets for Rude Mechs performance of Not Every Mountain HERE

 Kirk Lynn is an award-winning playwright, novelist, and screenwriter and Assistant Professor of Playwriting and Directing at the University of Texas, Austin.
 As one of five Artistic Directors of the Rude Mechs theatre collective, Lynn has written and adapted over twenty plays, including the critically acclaimed Lipstick Traces, The Method Gun and, most recently, Not Every Mountain.
 Lynn’s debut novel Rules for Werewolves was published in 2015 by Melville House Books.
 He’s currently adapting the novel for the screen and is at work on a second novel, The Vow.
 Lynn earned his MFA as a fellow at the Michener Center for Writers and is Associate Professor of playwriting at the University of Texas in Austin.